 Cancel an EP

-An EP must be cancelled immediately if the pass holder no longer works for you or goes missing.
+An EP must be canceled immediately if the pass holder no longer works for you or goes missing.

 In case the EP holder becomes a Singapore Permanent Resident (PR), cancellation of EP is not essential.